First positronium imaging using $^{44}$Sc with the J-PET scanner: a case study on the NEMA-Image Quality phantom: Methods

 \subsection{Isotope preparation}

 In this study, two radionuclides emitting positrons were investigated: Fluorine-18 ($^{18}$F) and Scandium-44 ($^{44}$Sc).
 These isotopes exhibit different characteristics: $^{18}$F decays predominantly by $\beta^{+}$ decay (97\%) and, to a lesser extend, by electron capture (3\%), without significant prompt gamma emission.
 In contrast, $^{44}$Sc undergoes $\beta^{+}$ decay in approximately 94.3\% and subsequently emits a 1157 keV prompt $\gamma$-ray with a yield of around 100\%~\cite{ManishBAMS}.
 The inherited differences in the prompt gamma emission serve to demonstrate the effectiveness of the selection criteria developed to identify events having additional prompt gammas for PLI.
-Moreover, this approach can be extended for effective implementation of simultaneous imaging of double isotopes as described in~\cite{Beyene2023Exploration}, although this is beyond the scope of the presented work. \\ The $^{18}$F was purchased from the commercial supplier VOXEL and $^{44}$Sc was produced by the Heavy Ion Laboratory of the University of Warsaw~\cite{HILTarget1, HILTarget2, ChoinskiBAMS} via the $^{44}$Ca(p,n)$^{44}$Sc reaction.
+Moreover, this approach can be extended for effective implementation of simultaneous imaging of double isotopes as described in~\cite{Beyene2023Exploration}, although this is beyond the scope of the presented work.

+The $^{18}$F was purchased from the commercial supplier VOXEL and $^{44}$Sc was produced by the Heavy Ion Laboratory of the University of Warsaw~\cite{HILTarget1, HILTarget2, ChoinskiBAMS} via the $^{44}$Ca(p,n)$^{44}$Sc reaction.
 A natural calcium carbonate target ($\text{CaCO}_3$ tablets) was irradiated for 2 hours and 20 minutes using a 16.5 MeV proton beam with a current of 15 $\mu$A. Each tablet weighed 70 mg and was pressed onto a black graphite pad, with a total weight of 342 mg per disc.
 After irradiation, the target disc was dissolved in diluted hydrochloric acid (HCl) to obtain a scandium solution.
 The solution was then filtered to remove graphite dust, separated, concentrated, and subsequently buffered to raise the pH from 0.5 to approximately 4.0.